Non-Abelian extension of the aether term and the Gribov problem: Yang-Mills-Gribov-Zwanziger-aether action quantization

-Since, as we have just seen, a CPT-even coupling term (\textit{i.e.} the aether-like term) arises from radiative corrections to the 1PI-two-point function of the gauge field, by considering Lorentz violation and CPT-odd coupling terms between the gauge and the fermionic fields in Yang-Mills theories, it seems reasonable to investigate the influence of such an aether-like term in the gauge field propagator (at tree level).
-For this, we will consider an effective model, where the aether-like term is present in a Lorentz-broken Yang-Mills theory within the Landau gauge.
-The non-Abelian Lorentz-breaking action can be described with the YM term and the aether term.
-Namely,
+As we have just seen, a CPT-even coupling term (\textit{i.e.} the aether-like term) arises from radiative corrections to the 1PI two-point function of the gauge field.
+This was shown by considering Lorentz violation and CPT-odd coupling terms between the gauge and the fermionic fields in Yang-Mills theories.
+Thus, it seems reasonable to investigate the influence of such an aether-like term on the gauge field propagator at tree level.
+For this, we will consider an effective model, where the aether-like term is present introducing a Lorentz-breaking Yang-Mills theory within the Landau gauge.
+The YM-aether non-Abelian action reads

-where $a_\rho$ is the Lorentz-breaking constant vector, which is dimensionless in four dimensions\footnote{In this section we absorb the constants in \eqref{aether} in the Lorentz breaking vector: $a_\mu\to(\sqrt{C}mg')a_\mu$}.
+where $a_\rho$ is the constant Lorentz-breaking vector, which is dimensionless in four dimensions.
+The $\alpha$ parameter is equal to the constant $\frac{\kappa e^2}{3\pi^2}$ in \eqref{aether}, while $a_{\mu}=\frac{b_{\mu}}{m}$, if we suggest that the aether term was generated as a quantum correction.
+This parameter plays a key role in our study and will be examined in the next section.
 The Euclidean action reads,

-As we only have gauge invariant terms, the path integral is still plagued by the gauge redundancy and as pointed out before this means that by the Gribov copies also.
-Along the paper we work in the Landau gauge.
-By following the procedure described in the section \ref{gribovsection} we have,
+From now on we work in the Landau gauge.
+Following the procedure described in the Section \ref{gribovsection}, the quadratic part of \eqref{ymlvaction} reads

 where